 - International students may have visa implications.
 Consult with the International Programs office (firstname.lastname@example.org) before deciding on a leave.

 - Study Abroad policy requires that students be enrolled in Puget Sound classes the semester before the semester in which they will study abroad.
-Contact International Programs (email@example.com) to discuss Spring 2022 study abroad plans before deciding on a Fall 2021 leave.
+Contact International Programs (email@example.com) to discuss study abroad plans before deciding on a leave.

 Students should consider these items above and discuss their plans with their advisor or an advisor in the Office of Academic Advising and Fellowships.
-If a student decides to take a leave, they should email a completed Leave Of Absence form to firstname.lastname@example.org to initiate the leave of absence process.
+If a student decides to take a leave, they should complete the Leave Of Absence Google Form to initiate the leave of absence process.

-The complete Leave of Absence Policy is available on page 47 of the university Bulletin.
+The complete Leave of Absence Policy is available on page 6 of the policy section of the current university Bulletin.
+Students are responsible for the information outlined in the LOA policy and should review carefully.